hexdump42/isapi-wsgi/README.txt

 Peter Hunt for initial code review and support.

-Mark Hammonds win32 extensions which are doing all the hard work.
+Mark Hammond for the win32 extensions which are doing all the hard work, and his detailed expanations on mailing list and coding help.

 Phillip J. Eby for wsgiref which kept my implementation honest.